The precision of parameter estimation for dephasing model under squeezed reservoir: The Hamiltonian and the evolution under the squeezed vacuum reservoir

 Substituting the estimated state $\rho _{\mathrm{s}}(t)$ (Eq. (\ref{rhos})) into the formula of QFI (Eq. (\ref{fisher1})), the analytic expression for the QFIs of the amplitude parameter $\alpha $ and the phase parameter $\phi $ can be given as \cite{ZhongW13,YaoY14}

 It is easy to find that the QFI of the amplitude parameter $\alpha$ does not affected by the dephasing factor $\gamma(t)$ and keeps the constant $1$ in the dephasing process.
 It implies that the information encoded in the $\alpha$ is immune to the environment in this parameter estimation scheme \cite{ZhongW13,YaoY14}.
-However, the QFI of the phase parameter $\phi$ can be influenced by the dephasing factor $\gamma(t)$ and independent of the value of the estimated parameter $\phi$, which is different from the model that the interaction Hamiltonian between the system and environment with the form $\sum_k(g_k\sigma_+b_k+g_k^*\sigma_-b_k^{\dagger})$ \cite{WuSX15}.
+The QFI of the phase parameter $\phi$ can be influenced by the dephasing factor $\gamma(t)$ and independent of the value of the estimated parameter $\phi$.
 In the following, we will investigate the effects of the reservoir squeezing on the QFI of the phase parameter $\phi$.